uri-csc412/csc412-f23-assignments/A3/README.md

-# assignment 1
+# assignment 3

-See handout.pdf
+See handout PDF